Zeta Phi Eta: History

-In 1908, the fraternity began to expand when a Zeta at Northwestern corresponded with a friend at Emerson College of Oratory in Boston, Massachusetts, who belonged to an organization with similar values and goals, Phi Eta Sigma.
-When the two chapters affiliated under the name of Zeta Phi Eta, Alpha chapter status was bestowed upon the Emerson organization.
-The cameo and pearl pin of Alpha became the official badge, and the shield and torch of Beta, the coat of arms.
+In 1908, the fraternity merged with Phi Eta Sigma, a similar organization at Emerson College of Oratory in Boston, Massachusetts, as Zeta Phi Eta.
+When the fraternities merged, Phi Eta Sigma became the Alpha chapter and the Northwestern group became the Beta chapter.
 During the 1910s and 1920s, campus and alumnae chapters grew quickly at institutions around the country.
-The fraternity first published CAMEO in 1913, a national magazine which continues to be published quarterly.
+The fraternity first published The Cameo in 1913, a quarterly national magazine.

-In 1941, total membership of the fraternity was reported to be approximately 3,000 women across nineteen collegiate chapters and fifteen alumnae chapters.
-Since 1950 the fraternity broadened its focus in the speech arts, to include communications arts and sciences.
+In 1941, the fraternity had initiated 3,000 women across nineteen collegiate chapters and fifteen alumnae chapters.
+Since 1950, the fraternity broadened its focus in the speech arts to include communications arts and sciences.